CDEBase/fullstack-pro/README.md

 ## Development

-If you want to develop gitstack locally you must follow the following instructions:
+If you want to develop FullStack locally you must follow the following instructions:

 * Fork or Clone this repository